nmaiti/zsh-vim-config/README.md

 Features
 ========
+ * zsh + ohmyzsh is included with auto suggestion
- * Default colorschema is jay
+ * Default colorschema is jay for vim
  * vim-syntax-extra is added for more granular vim syntax highlighting
  * Kept powerline to remove cursor lag in airline